wangwei-26/scRNAseq-nextflow/README.md

 1. Determine parameters including:

-* source_directory: the location of the raw sequencing reads at /scicomp/groups-pure/OID/NCIRD/ID-OD/ISA/share/out/VSDB/
+* source_directory: the location of the raw sequencing reads
-* sequencing_directory: the location of VPT space that you want the data to copy into.
+* sequencing_directory: the location of deposited directory that you want the data to copy into.
 	** One sample is in one folder with the name as the sample name.
 	** Naming of the reads need to follow: [Sample Name]_S1_L00[Lane Number]_[Read Type]_001.fastq.gz
 * skip_copy_step: default is false.
 If true, copy step won't be run.